dloscutoff/pip/docs/Syntax.md

 ### Comments

-Comments come in two types: lines that start with a (possibly indented) semicolon, and anything at the end of a line if preceded by two or more spaces.
+Comments come in two types: single-line comments and block comments.

+A semicolon at the beginning of a line (possibly indented) begins a single-line comment.
+Also, two consecutive spaces begin a comment if they are *not* at the beginning of a line.

-<pre>; This is a comment.
+    ; This is a comment.
+      ; This is an indented comment.
-x:42  This is a comment too.</pre>
+    x:42  This is a comment: it follows two spaces.
+      "This is not a comment: the spaces count as indentation, not a comment marker."

+Block comments begin with `{;` and continue until `;}`.

+    [3{;This is a block comment.
+    4   The only values in this list
+    5   will be 3 and 6.
+    ;}6]

+Comment markers only count if they are not part of a string/character/regex literal.

+    "{;None;} of this  is a comment
+    ; it is part of a string."

 ### Whitespace